efeelize/eng/bec/speaking_ch_3.md

 - we're aware of the fact that...
 - as we all know that...

-# 4. exp
-## 4.1 improve the way they listen and respond to customers
+# 4. improve the way they listen and respond to customers
-    your company has received several complaints from customers about how their concerns have been handled.
-     you have been asked to talk to your staff about how to [improve the way they listen and respond to customers].
+> your company has received several complaints from customers about how their concerns have been handled. you have been asked to talk to your staff about how to [improve the way they listen and respond to customers].

-     discuss the situtaion together and decide:
-     * what aspects of customer care your staff need to be aware of?
-     * how you will monitor their dealing with customers?

-     Q:what aspects of customer care your staff need to be aware of?
+### 1）what aspects of customer care your staff need to be aware of?
-       1)outline:
+#### 1)outline:
-         1.1)verbal quality
+##### 1.1）verbal quality
 - voice volume
 - voice speed
 - articulation
 - tenderness

-         1.2)root problem detection
+#### 1.2)root problem detection
 - clarify problems
 - classify problems
-             - problem solving skiils
+- problem solving skills
-               guide the customers the way for effective solution 1.3)empathy
+- guide the customers the way for effective solution

+#### 1.3)empathy
 - make customers feel you are standing in their shoes to shoot problems.

-       Q:how you will monitor their dealing with customers?
+### 2）how you will monitor their dealing with customers?
-       1)outline
+####  1)outline
-         1.1)record conversations between customers and staff;
+- 1)record conversations between customers and staff;
-         1.2)invite customers to rate customer service quality;
+- 2)invite customers to rate customer service quality;
-         1.3)enact supervisor support scheme:supervisors give timely professional guidance to the staff;
+- 3)enact supervisor support scheme:supervisors give timely
+professional
+guidance to the staff;
-         1.4)establish'rewards and penlties'system
+- 4)establish'rewards and penlties'system
-             staff's monthly/yearly bonus /'bəʊnəs/
-             depends on his/her performance;
+staff's monthly/yearly bonus /'bəʊnəs/ depends on his/her performance;
-             exp:the amount of complains received;
+- exp:the amount of complains received;
 the rating outcome;
 the positive feedback received from the customers.

+### 3）follow questions
-        Q:how improtant do you think customer care is?
+> how improtant do you think customer care is?
-        A:provide with professional training and support
+- provide with professional training and support

-        Q:what negative reaction might you get from some staff about this sort of training?
+> what negative reaction might you get from some staff about this sort of training?
-        A:coerced as being controlled and monitored
+- recorded as being controlled and monitored

-        Q:Do you think it's important to feed back to staff?why?
+> Do you think it's important to feed back to staff?why?
-        A:if yes,the feedback can contain can-do tips for staff.
+- if yes,the feedback can contain can-do tips for staff.

-## 4.2 team building
+# 5.team building
-       the company you work for is about to take over another company and is keen to encourge staff from both companies to work together effectively.You have been asked to prepare a proposal for team builing.
+> the company you work for is about to take over another company and is keen to encourge staff from both companies to work together effectively.You have been asked to prepare a proposal for team builing.

-       discuss and decide together:
+## 5.1 questions
-       * what kinds of work projects and leisure activities would be suitable to encourage team work.
+- what kinds of work projects and leisure activities would be suitable to encourage team work.
-       * what benefits effective teamwork could bring to the company.
+- what benefits effective teamwork could bring to the company.

-       follow questions:
+## 5.2 follow questions:
-       * what benefits do you think individual employees get from working in a strong team?
+- what benefits do you think individual employees get from working in a strong team?
-       * what do you think it's the ideal number of people to work in a team?
+- what do you think it's the ideal number of people to work in a team?
-       * Do you think companies need individuals as well as team workers?
+- Do you think companies need individuals as well as team workers?

-# 5.机经
+# 6.机经
 - 项目新经理
 - 销售目录
 - 员工运动俱乐部